ces9960/470-project-2/README.md

 There is a slight delay between when the input is received and the output is heard, but this is most likely due to the serial port being slow.

-The main idea behind the project was trying to make a musical instrument, but a really janky and bad one.
+The main idea behind the project was trying to make a musical instrument, but a really janky and bad one that's highly impractical.

 This project uses the p5.js serial library to handle serial input.